yoontaeung/yoontaeung.github.io/index.md

 ---

-I am currently pursuing a M.S. at KAIST, under the guidance of Professor Min Suk Kang in the [NETSP](https://netsp.kaist.ac.kr) group.
+I am currently pursuing a M.S. at KAIST, under the guidance of Professor Min Suk Kang in the [Network security and privacy](https://netsp.kaist.ac.kr) group.
 My research primarily focuses on the security of blockchain and distributed systems, with a growing interest in machine learning security.
 I completed my B.S. in Computer Science at Yonsei University, and I anticipate finishing my M.S. degree at KAIST in 2025.

 ## Publications
 Research on Frontrunning attack in blockchain systems (under submission)

-[Partitioning Ethereum without Eclipsing It][gethlighting] (NDSS'23)
+[Partitioning Ethereum without Eclipsing It][gethlighting]  (NDSS'23)<br />
 *Hwanjo Heo, Seungwon Woo, **Taeung Yoon**, Min Suk Kang, Seungwon Shin*

 ## Projects